open-watcom/open-watcom-v2/bld/whpcvt/readme.txt

           features (pictures, specialized hyperlinks, popup definition
           boxes, index lists, etc.).

-        - Using the WHLP layouts and macros, format your GML book.
+        - Using the WHP layouts and macros, format your GML book.
 The result will be an output file representing online help in a system independent manner (extension 'WHP' for WATCOM help).